bart-inho/HeliMax/README.md

  You must have a gprMax environment correctly installed : https://github.com/gprMax/gprMax

 # How it works
-All the programs as well as the simulations are launched using the `Makefile`.
+All the subroutines and simulations are launched using the `Makefile`.

 ## Makefile system
 A `Makefile` is simply a list of commands that your computer will run into a terminal.
 Different programs can be launched at the same time, or separately if needed.
 Everything is controlled by few keywords.
 The conda environment `gprMax` must be activated.